Your Divi website will have cached versions of your pages stored so that your website can load faster.

 - Caches can corrupt, leading to misbehavior and errors.

-Why do you need to clear cache in WordPress and Divi?
+Why do you need to clear the cache in Divi & WordPress?

 The solution to all of these is to “clear the cache.”